-Figure 4: Plan showing the extent of the proposed works on the eastern side of the wharf.
+Figure 4: Proposed Ground Floor Plan East showing the extent of the proposed works on the eastern side of the wharf.
+Source: Little Boat Projects.

-Figure 5: Axonometric plan showing the proposed alterations to the wharf (new balustrade, extended deck with play area).
+Figure 5: Axonometric plan showing the proposed alterations to the wharf (new balustrade, extended deck with play area, pygmy date trees and repurposed boat installation).
+Source: Little Boat Projects.

 Figure 6: Solid Fuel Detail Plan showing details of new pizza ovens to be installed in the Manly Wharf Hotel.
-Source: Little Boat Projects, Drawing No. DA.205, Rev 1.
+Source: Little Boat Projects.